“The strength of the working class is organization. Without the organization of the masses, the proletariat is nothing. Organized, it is everything.”

 The Consolidation of Labor Laws (CLT) in Brazil was enacted in 1943 as a landmark victory for Brazilian workers.
 It established a 48-hour workweek, paid vacation, protections against arbitrary dismissal, and the right to organize.
 Despite being a win, it was also a political calculation by President Getúlio Vargas, tainted by a corporatist maneuver that tied unions to the state and limited independent labor organizing.
 It also excluded rural and domestic workers, deepening a racial disparity that labor legislation never meaningfully addressed.
 The 1988 Constitution cut the workweek from 48 to 44 hours, the last reduction before this year.

-One of the ways labor law held Black and poor workers back was by permitting a workweek distributed across six days, a model known as the 6×1 schedule.
-It remained the standard for millions of workers in Brazil after the 1988 reduction, disproportionately concentrated in retail, food service, and healthcare.
+But the law still permitted the workweek to be spread across six days, a model known as the 6×1 schedule.
+It remained the standard for millions of workers in Brazil after the 1988 reduction, with the burden falling heavily on Black and poor workers in retail, food service, lodging, transportation and other service jobs.

 In September 2023, Rick Azevedo, who then worked as a pharmacy cashier in Rio de Janeiro, published a TikTok about working the 6×1 schedule: “I’m here outraged by the 6×1 schedule. … When are we, the working class, going to make a revolution in this country over the 6×1 schedule?
 It’s modern, outdated slavery.
 I keep thinking: I don’t have children, I have nothing, I am alone, I can’t get things done.”
 As is the case for many Brazilians, Azevedo worked six days a week, from 2:00 p.m. to 11:00 p.m., and in the mornings sold popsicles at the beach to complement his income, since his full-time job only paid minimum wage.
 In addition to working these two jobs, Azevedo had attempted to pursue higher education more than once but had been forced to drop out.